Software Engineering for ML - Making Research Survive Contact With Production

 torch.backends.cudnn.benchmark = False

-DVC (Data Version Control) tracks large files (datasets, model checkpoints) in a separate storage backend (S3, GCS, local) while storing lightweight .dvc pointer files in git.
-This gives you git’s versioning semantics for data that is too large to commit directly.
+DVC (Data Version Control) tracks large files in external storage (S3, GCS, Azure Blob, local) while storing lightweight .dvc pointer files in git.
+You get git’s versioning semantics for data that is too large to commit directly.

 dvc init